Maxsim2203/Profile/README.md

 - 🔭 I’m currently working on C# and Python

-- 🔭 Based for Asp Mvvm and Wpf